 Although rare, there are some derogations to the rule.
 When sugar beet crops were threatened by mass aphid infestations in December 2020, a law temporarily authorised the use of neonicotinoids.
 Referred to in early 2021 by environmental associations and beekeeper and farmer representatives, the Conseil d'État confirmed that this derogation for 2021 is entirely legal.
 It highlighted that the Constitutional Council considered that the law enabling this derogation complies with the Environmental Charter and with beekeepers' property rights.
 In addition, European law provides for temporary derogations when there are serious agricultural risks, and no other solution is available.
 In this case, the derogation is indeed an exceptional measure - it can only be extended until 2023, while awaiting alternative solutions to be found. ... but not for corn Despite this, the exception must not become the rule.
 In July 2021, the Conseil d'État notably confirmed that the Government cannot extend this measure to corn producers.
 And that said producers cannot invoke the derogation granted specifically to protect sugar beets.
+66 Neonicotinoids have harmful effects on bees' health.

-FIND OUT MORE DECISION no. 450194 of 15 March 2021, "Neonicotinoids for sugar beets" DECISION no. 424617 of 12 July 2021, "Ban on neonicotinoids" DECISION no. 427387 of 12 July 2021, "No exception for corn crops" Ensuring compliance with European hunting law hould a hunting method be authorised simply because of tradition?
-Referring to European law, which prevails over national law in the hierarchy of norms, the Conseil d'État handed down several decisions on bird hunting in 2021. of preserving a tradition is not sufficient to justify an exception to the rule.
-Species protection must prevail.
-In August, the argument of tradition was once again put forward to defend ministerial authorisations to hunt the Northern lapwing, European golden plover, thrush, common blackbird and Eurasian skylark in recent years.
+Decision no. 424617 FIND OUT MORE DECISION no. 450194 of 15 March 2021, "Neonicotinoids for sugar beets" DECISION no. 424617 of 12 July 2021, "Ban on neonicotinoids" DECISION no. 427387 of 12 July 2021, "No exception for corn crops" Ensuring compliance with European hunting law hould a hunting method be authorised simply because of tradition?
+Referring to European law, which prevails over national law in the hierarchy of norms, the Conseil d'État handed down several decisions on bird hunting in 2021.
+Hunting with birdlime is illegal...